skip to content

 Paternity and Parental Leave

 Partners are entitled to up to two weeks paid Ordinary Paternity Leave on full stipend.
-Partners are also entitled to an extended period of unpaid parental leave, up to a maximum of 50 weeks, with their studentship extended accordingly.
+Partners are also entitled to up to 50 weeks unpaid parental leave, with their studentship extended accordingly.

 A summary of the allowances can be found below: